OverallGod/ENetJavaWrapper/README.md

 ENetJavaLib : If you're willing to make some changes you'll have to know the basic knowledge of JNI, Java, and C. If you're willing to modify the lib then open the **ENetJavaLib** on NetBeans and make your changes, the project should be working out of the box, you can also use **Visual Studio Code** for windows.
 The code editor is only used as the editing tools not for compilling, if you want to compile it.
 Run the `build.sh` file instead.

 ENetJava : For the java version, you can open it on NetBeans or IntelliJ and you can build it normally its just a normal java project, nothing else.
+The project also support **Maven** so you can use `mvn clean install` to build the project

 ## Update log

+> [20/03/2019] Added maven support on **ENetJavaLib**
 > [23/03/2019] Added Windows support and massive code cleanup!